 Maybe you’re willing to work for a day without pay to show how serious you are about your new goal.
 Or perhaps you’ll work part-time to get your foot in the door.
 Use your letter to prove that you will do what it takes to break into your new field.
 You can even make a win-win proposition in your cover letter, as this job seeker did:

-- My goal is to secure an initial part-time assistant teaching position, which will allow you to appraise my performance and observe my relevant skills before investing in me as a full-time employee.
+- My goal is to secure a part-time assistant teaching position, which will allow you to appraise my performance before investing in me as a full-time employee.

 Show Your Passion